Cloud backup

 or click to visit the dashboard.

-kubectl config use-context gke-01
+kubectl config use-context demo1

-1. Show that the dataflow demo01 doesn't exist in the cluster
+doesn't exist in the second cluster

 waxctl df ls -A